-6.14 The Hertfordshire Minerals Local Plan review
+6.15 The Hertfordshire Minerals Local Plan review

 The initial consultation was in 2015.
 The call-for-sites was in 2016.
-Consultation on the submission local plan was between 14 January 2019 and 22 March 2019.
+The Proposed Submission Minerals Local Plan was published for consultation between 14 January 2019 and 22 March 2019.
 The proposed submission date is delayed due to the need to undertake further technical work.

-The submission draft Minerals Local Plan proposes three Proposed Specific Sites:
+The Proposed Submission Minerals Local Plan identifies three Specific Sites: